Struct LoroTree

 pub fn contains(&self, target: TreeID) -> bool

-Return whether target node exists.
+Return whether target node exists. including deleted node.

 pub fn nodes(&self) -> Vec<TreeID>

-Return all nodes
+Return all nodes, including deleted nodes

-pub fn children(&self, parent: Option<TreeID>) -> Vec<TreeID>
+pub fn children<T: Into<TreeParentId>>(&self, parent: T) -> Option<Vec<TreeID>>

 Return all children of the target node.

-pub fn children_num(&self, parent: Option<TreeID>) -> Option<usize>
+pub fn children_num<T: Into<TreeParentId>>(&self, parent: T) -> Option<usize>

 Return the number of children of the target node.

-pub fn fractional_index(&self, target: &TreeID) -> Option<String>
+pub fn fractional_index(&self, target: TreeID) -> Option<String>

 Return the fractional index of the target node with hex format.